arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/FastClusterRestore.md

 {% hint 'info' %}
 The procedure described in this page is particularly useful for ArangoDB version 3.3, but can be used in 3.4 and later versions as well.
-Note that from v3.4, _arangorestore_ includes the option _threads_ which can be a first good step already in achieving restore parallelization and its speed benefit.
+Note that from v3.4, _arangorestore_ includes the option `--threads` which can be a first good step already in achieving restore parallelization and its speed benefit.
-However, the the procedure below allows for even further parallelization (making using of different _Coordinators_), and the part regarding temporarily setting _replication factor_ to 1 is still useful in 3.4 and later versions.
+However, the procedure below allows for even further parallelization (making use of different _Coordinators_), and the part regarding temporarily setting _replication factor_ to 1 is still useful in 3.4 and later versions.
 {% endhint %}